-As discussed in "Proposal 1 - Election of Directors", the Tricor Funds have the right to collectively designate nominees for election to our Board of Directors for so long as the Tricor Funds collectively beneficially own 5% or more of the total number of shares of Common Stock then outstanding, pursuant to the Director Nomination Agreement entered into between the Company and the Tricor Funds in connection with our initial public offering.
+Two of our stockholders, Tricor Pacific Capital Partners (Fund IV), LP and Tricor Pacific Capital Partners (Fund IV) US, LP (together, the "Tricor Funds") have the right to collectively designate nominees for election to our Board of Directors for so long as the Tricor Funds collectively beneficially own 5% or more of the total number of shares of Common Stock then outstanding, pursuant to a Director Nomination Agreement entered into between the Company and the Tricor Funds in connection with our initial public offering (the "Director Nomination Agreement").
 The number of nominees that the Tricor Funds are entitled to designate under the Director Nomination Agreement bears the same proportion to the total number of members of our Board as the number of shares of Common Stock beneficially owned by the Tricor Funds bears to the total number of shares of Common Stock outstanding, rounded up to the nearest whole number.
 Pursuant to the Director Nomination Agreement, the Company agrees to use its best efforts to ensure that director nominees of the Tricor Funds are included in the Board's slate of nominees submitted to the stockholders for election at each annual meeting.
-Thus, the Nominating Committee would not evaluate director candidates nominated by the Tricor Funds, including, at minimum, a background check, a written questionnaire, and other biographical information, to assess the director candidates' suitability for submission to the stockholders for election to the Board.
-Refer to "Proposal 1 - Election of Directors" and "Certain Relationships and Related Party Transactions - Director Nomination Agreement" for a description of the Tricor Funds' right to designate nominees.
+Thus, the Nominating Committee would not evaluate director candidates nominated by the Tricor Funds and make a determination regarding their suitability for nomination in the manner described above.
+The Nominating Committee reviews the qualifications of director candidates nominated by the Tricor Funds, including, at minimum, a background check, a written questionnaire, and other biographical information, to assess the director candidates' suitability for submission to the stockholders for election to the Board.
+Refer to "Certain Relationships and Related Party Transactions - Director Nomination Agreement" for a description of the Tricor Funds' right to designate nominees.